How Doulas Handle Long Births (And the Sleep Problem Nobody Talks About)

 I carry a neck pillow and a light wrap or cardigan in my birth bag.
 Birth rooms can get cold, especially at 3am when the temperature drops and everyone is exhausted.
 Having something to pull around you matters.
 These are not luxuries.
 They are tools.

-If your client has an epidural and is sleeping, and you have been awake for 20 hours, you have options.
+If your client has an epidural block and is sleeping, and you have been awake for 20 hours, you have options.

 You should not leave the room without your client knowing.
 But you can nap in the room while your client naps.
 Pull out your neck pillow.
 Find the most comfortable chair.
 Close your eyes.
 Even 20 to 30 minutes of rest makes a measurable difference in alertness and function.
 The research on on-call workers confirms this: some sleep, even broken or shortened sleep, is significantly better than no sleep.
 (Ferguson et al., 2016)